LeoWu979/hw3/README.md

 - Use "Ring" gesture to select up and use "down" gesture to select down.<br>
 - Current mode will both show on the uLCD and terminal.<br>
 - Press the "USER_BUTTON" to confirm the Threshold Angle, and you will see your selection on screen.<br>
+- Published message will received by python and python will send "/Gesture_UI/run 0" to stop the Gesture_UI mode.<br>
 - Then system go back to RPC loop and LED1 turn off.<br>

 ### Tilt_Detection mode : <br>